asimwe1/rust_chatapp/site/guide/requests.md

 The path after `/page/` will be available in the `path` parameter.
 The `FromSegments` implementation for `PathBuf` ensures that `path` cannot lead to [path traversal attacks](https://www.owasp.org/index.php/Path_Traversal).
-With this, a safe and secure static file server can implemented in 4 lines:
+With this, a safe and secure static file server can be implemented in 4 lines:

 ```rust
 #[get("/<file..>")]